Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Properties and Lemmas

 \subsection{Preliminaries}

-First we introduce notation and establish auxiliary results.
-We then show that our assumptions imply small machine learning bias, provide a linearization result, and verify a sufficient condition for asymptotic normality.
-This, together with a matrix convergence, then serves as main input for the assumptions required for adaptation of the method by \cite{stoye2020simple} that provides the coverage result.
-We use $x \lesssim y$ whenever $x = O(y)$ and $x\lesssim_P y$ when $x = O_p(y)$.
-Statements about random variables are almost surely if not stated differently.
-We refer to \cite{semenova2021debiased} and \cite{belloni2015some} as SC and BCCK respectively.
+First, we introduce notation and establish auxiliary results in this subsection.
+We then show that our assumptions imply small machine learning bias in Section \ref{app_mlbias} and provide a linearization result in Section \ref{app_linearization}.
+Section \ref{app_theorem12} verifies a sufficient condition for asymptotic normality for Theorem \ref{thm_AsyNor}, which, together with a matrix convergence, serves as main input for the assumptions required for adaptation of the method by \cite{stoye2020simple} that provides the coverage result in Theorem \ref{thm_Coverage1}.
+We then consider the strong approximation and bootstrap for Theorem in Section \ref{app_uniform1}.
+The extension of all results to conditional monotonicity can be found in Section \ref{app_conditional_ext}.